-To support supervisors in hosting undergraduate students in endocrinology or the life sciences during a 10-week summer placement.
+Enabling supervisors to host undergraduate students in endocrinology or the life sciences during a 10-week summer placement.

 £185 per week for up to 10 weeks plus up to £1,000 for consumables

-- A student receiving funding will normally be an undergraduate, following a course in endocrinology or a related life science subject.
+- The student applying for funding will normally be an undergraduate, following a course in endocrinology or a related life science subject.

 - The studentships are normally taken during the summer vacation before a final year; if applying for this grant in a final year, justification needs to be provided via email to firstname.lastname@example.org.

 - Host supervisors are required to be members of the Society for Endocrinology.
 Full Members must hold at least one year’s membership; Early Career Members must hold at least six months' membership at the deadline for applications.

 - Host supervisors will normally be an academic or academic-related staff member working in a university or research institute.
 If not, a letter of support is required from the principal investigator or clinical team leader.

 How to apply